 What is Ceylon tea?
 This is a good question.
 And we have a plot twist..
 Ceylon tea is not actually a type of tea.
 It is simply a region where teas are grown.
 More specifically, Ceylon tea is tea grown in Sri Lanka.
 So, we know all the tea from that region as Ceylon tea.
 I’d be willing to bet that you have already had Ceylon tea without even knowing it.
 Click here to check out some of our teas from the Ceylon region.

 What is Ceylon Tea?

 What is Ceylon tea?
 As I mentioned, Ceylon tea is not a type of tea, it’s a tea-growing region.
 The Ceylon region is essentially the country of Sri Lanka and is where the tea plant, Camellia sinensis, is grown.
 Tea grown in this region is known as Ceylon because Sri Lanka was known as Ceylon until 1972.
 This was the name that British colonists gave to the region.
-In addition, Ceylon teas can be black teas, green teas, or white teas.
+In addition, there is Ceylon black tea, green tea, or white tea.

 Furthermore, there are other products with Ceylon in the name to show that they are from this area.
 In addition to teas, there is also Ceylon rice, Ceylon cinnamon, and more.